seek-oss/skuba/docs/cli/migrate.md

 `skuba migrate node-version` will attempt to automatically upgrade projects to Node.js 20.
-It will look in the project root for Dockerfiles, `.nvmrc`, and Serverless files, as well as CDK files in `infra/`, and try to upgrade them to a Node.js 20 version.
+It will look in the project root for Dockerfiles, `.nvmrc`, and Serverless files, as well as CDK files in `infra/` and `.buildkite/` files, and try to upgrade them to a Node.js 20 version.

 Other Node.js versions can be specified with `skuba migrate node-version <version>`.